 Knowledge of pastoral ministry and ability to perform requirements of formal religious services; interpersonal skills; oral and written communication skills.

-Incumbents in this class may be required to lift and restrain clients or inmates; may have some exposure to communicable/infectious diseases and to risk of injury from assaultive/abusive clients or inmates; may be exposed to disagreeable conditions.
+Incumbents in this class may be required to lift and restrain individuals or inmates; may have some exposure to communicable/infectious diseases and to risk of injury from assaultive/abusive individuals or inmates; may be exposed to disagreeable conditions.

-This replaces the existing specification for the class of Chaplain in Salary Group HC 22 approved effective July 1, 2011.
-(Revised to modify content)
+This replaces the existing specification for the class of Chaplain (35 Hour) in Salary Group HC 22 approved effective May 12, 2017.
+(Revised to update language) Action No. 19-018